Nawhath/Instana_workshop/README.md

 - part-3
   - lab-part1.md

-- Stand and Deliver : Trainee will be presented in a group of 2 for 10 min.
+- Stand and Deliver : Trainee will present in a group of 2 for 10 min.